S

 Having toys, scratchers, and cat trees for your sphynx is very important.
 While they are not that active, they do need stimulation on a daily basis.
 A cat tree is ideal for them as they love lounging up high and looking down on everyone; bonus; they can scratch it to their heart’s content.

 Investing in a high-quality cat tree will save you money in the long run as you won’t have to replace it as often.
-However, the price for these trees can cost $50+.
+However, the price for these trees can be $50+.
 If you have two or more Sphynx cats, the price goes up to around $200 for something more substantial.

 Toys are essential, too, especially if your sphynx is home alone all day.
 Luckily, they are not rough, and the toys should last a while.
 Budgeting $15 to $30 a month on toys is ideal.